talamoig/icinga/README.md

 ## Limitations

+The classicui is available only on RedHat.

-This module has been tested on Scientific Linux 6 and CentOS 6 with Puppet 3.1.1 and 3.7.4.
+This module has been tested on Scientific Linux 6, CentOS 6 and Ubuntu 14 with Puppet 3.1.1 and 3.7.4.
-It should be compatible with any RedHat 6 based distribution.
+It should work on most Redhat or Debian linux distributions.

 ## Release Notes/Contributors/Etc **Optional**